lockss/lockss-rtd-manual/docs/configuring.rst

 Prompt: :guilabel:`LCAP protocol port`

-Enter the port on the publicly routable IP address that will be used to receive LCAP (LOCKSS polling and repair) traffic.
+Enter the port on the that will be used to receive LCAP (LOCKSS audit and repair) traffic.
 Historically, most LOCKSS nodes use :samp:`9729`.

 Network Address Translation
 ===========================

 1. Prompt: :guilabel:`Is this machine behind NAT?`

-   If the machine is publicly routable, enter :kbd:`N`; otherwise, if the machine is not publicly routable but will be accessible via network address translation (NAT), enter :kbd:`Y`.
+   If the host is behind network address translation (NAT), enter :kbd:`Y`; otherwise, enter :kbd:`N`.

-2. If you answered :kbd:`Y`, you will be asked an additional configuration question:
+2. If you answered :kbd:`Y` because the host is behind NAT, you will be asked an additional configuration question:

    :guilabel:`External IP address for NAT`

-   Enter the publicly routable IP address of the NAT router.
+   Enter the *publicly routable IP address of the NAT router*.
+This complements the other IP address you entered in :numref:`IP Address` (:ref:`IP Address`).

 -------------
 Mail Settings